coleifer/peewee/docs/peewee/database.rst

             rows = sorted([(r[2], r[1] == 0) for r in res.fetchall()])
             return rows

-There is a good deal of functionality provided by the Database class that is not covered here.
+Other things the database handles that are not covered here include:

+* last insert id and number of rows modified
+* specifying characters used for string interpolation and quoting identifiers, for instance, sqlite uses "?" for interpolation and MySQL uses a backtick for quoting
+* mapping operations such as "LIKE/ILIKE" to their database equivalent

 Refer to the documentation below or the `source code <https://github.com/coleifer/peewee/blob/master/peewee.py>`_. for details.

 .. note:: If your driver conforms to the db-api 2.0 spec, there shouldn't be
     much work needed to get up and running.

 Using our new database
 ^^^^^^^^^^^^^^^^^^^^^^